We Can Help You Leverage Email Marketing – Offering Some Of the Best Returns Available Online… But Privacy Issues Require Care

-Are you trying to motivate purchases, reinforce your brand, bring visitors back to visit your site, store or office, cue the reading of an article, prompt requests for more information, increase attendance for an event, obtain donations, appointments or sign ups for a service?
+Are you trying to motivate purchases, reinforce your brand, bring visitors back to visit your site, store or office, cue the reading of an article, prompt requests for more information, increase attendance for an event, obtain donations, appointments, or sign ups for a service?

 Are you targeting a segment of your customer base or your entire house list?
 What are the needs, wants, and interests of those on your list?
 What is important to them?
 What will motivate them to take action

 Engage your recipients and deliver on their needs.
 Use what you know about recipients to determine how, and in what order, to describe and illustrate the benefits of your offer.
+As buyers move through the purchase funnel, are you providing the information they need so you can remain relevant to them?

 When is your audience most likely to open and read your message?
 While audiences vary, we have found that mid-day delivery is better than mornings or evenings.
 Choosing the right day of the week is also important.
 Often Tuesday and Wednesday achieve better results than the beginning or the end of the week.
 Your audience may be different, so do some testing to determine the timing that is right for you.